taurushq-io/private-CMTAT-aztec/README.md

 - **Burn**: We can perform `burn_from` with allowance.
 - **Validation module**: Whitelisting and blacklisting are enabled on demand.
 The rule engine has been merged into the validation module, providing one interface that manages both and is always deployed along the main contract.
 The functionalities are private; storage can be read in public.
 - **Pause module**: Same functionalities as CMTAT.
 Pause is public and instantaneous.
 - **Enforcement module**: Freeze and unfreeze are supported.
 Functionalities are private; storage can be read in public.
+There is a delay.
 - **Access control module**: Same functionalities as CMTAT.
 Admin has the default role, which can be used to grant roles to themselves or others.
 - **Credit events and debt base modules**: Same functionalities as CMTAT.